 Dr. Park is an Assistant Professor in the Department of Geography, Sustainability, Community, and Urban Studies at the University of Connecticut (UConn).
 She earned a Ph.D. in Geography from the University of Illinois at Urbana-Champaign.
 Her doctoral dissertation was recognized with the Jacques May Prize from the American Association of Geographers (AAG) as the best dissertation addressing themes in health/medical geography.
-Prior to joining UConn, she was an Assistant Professor in the Department of Geography, Planning, and Environment at East Carolina University in North Carolina.
+Prior to joining UConn, she was an Assistant Professor in the Department of Geography, Planning, and Environment at East Carolina University.

-Curriculum Vitae (Last update: Mar 2025)
+Curriculum Vitae (Last update: January 2026)

 PhD Student